mingukkang/ENAS-Tensorflow/README.md

 DEFINE_integer("img_size", 32, "if size_img = 32 -> image: 32 x 32 x channel")
 DEFINE_integer("n_aug_img",1 , "num_img: 50000 -> aug_img: 200000")
 ```
-It is recommended to set n_aug_img = 1 to find the child network, and to use 2 ~ 4 to train the found child network.
+It is recommended to set "n_aug_img" = 1 to find the child network, and to use 2 ~ 4 to train the found child network.

 **<br/>Then, You can train Controller of ENAS with the following short code:**
 ```